CZ-NIC/knot-resolver/daemon/bindings/cache.rst

   ..
 KR_CACHE_DEFAULT_TTL_MIN ^^

-  :return: current maximum TTL
+  :return: current minimum TTL

-  Get or set minimum TTL bound applied to all received records.
+  Get or set lower TTL bound applied to all received records.
-  Forcing TTL higher than specified violates DNS standards, so use it with care.
+  Forcing TTL higher than specified violates DNS standards, so use higher values with care.
   TTL still won't be extended beyond expiration of the corresponding DNSSEC signature.

   .. note:: The `ttl` value must be in range `<0, max_ttl)`.